 Text that was a blurry mess on last year's mini is now crisp and clear (though still smallish by default).
 Video that was blurred and softened becomes immersive.
 Comic books, previously both unreadable and unenjoyable, still suffer some clutter, but are otherwise perfectly reasonable.

 It's a terrific display.
-It's also the display the iPad mini should have had last year, and one that's not appreciably better-though it is bigger!-than its Kindle Fire HDX and Nexus 7 rivals.
-So while this is certainly praise, it's also for what Apple should have done all along.
+It's also the display the iPad mini should have had last year, and one that's not appreciably better-though it is bigger!-than its Kindle Fire HDX and

 That many more pixels to push also requires plenty more horsepower, but the retina iPad mini's A7 chip is up to the task.
 Which is to say, it doesn't go much beyond the task; the mini zips along, but not noticeably faster than last year's model despite the upgraded guts.
 (There's a motion-sensing M7 in there too, but it won't come into play unless you take your mini for a jog.)
 And while it's perfectly adequate for every day use, if you're a heavy multitasker you'll notice some churn.
 I was able to play Dead Trigger 2 just fine, but still hit the very occasional hiccup.